waku-org/js-waku/CONTRIBUTING.md

 Contributors are welcomed!

-We try to keep a number of [`good first issue`](https://github.com/status-im/js-waku/labels/good%20first%20issue) for new contributors.
+We try to keep a number of [`good first issue`](https://github.com/status-im/waku-js/labels/good%20first%20issue) for new contributors.
-If you feel confident, you can also check out the [`help wanted`](https://github.com/status-im/js-waku/labels/help%20wanted) issues.
+If you feel confident, you can also check out the [`help wanted`](https://github.com/status-im/waku-js/labels/help%20wanted) issues.

-To have an idea of the work in the pipeline, feel free to view the [js-waku project board](https://github.com/status-im/js-waku/projects/1).
+To have an idea of the work in the pipeline, feel free to view the [waku-js project board](https://github.com/status-im/waku-js/projects/1).
 This project board is to prioritize the work of core contributors so do not be deterred by issues in the `Icebox` or bottom of the `Backlog`.

 Do note that we have a [CI](./.github/workflows/ci.yml) powered by GitHub Action.